8 a.m. - 5 p.m.

 Provisional Admission for International Students Earning a Bachelor Degree or Higher Outside of the United States

 Towson University offers provisional admission in select programs for applicants who meet all of the Towson University and program specific requirements for full admission except the English Language proficiency requirement.
-Students who wish to be considered for provisional admission are to contact the University Admissions Office at grads AT_TOWSON.
+Students who wish to be considered for provisional admission are to contact the University Admissions Office at grad AT_TOWSON.
 Students who are provisionally admitted must complete the following before enrolling in any graduate courses: